Discover the Shocking Truth: How Long Should You Really Hold Your Baby After Feeding?

 When should you stop holding the baby so much?

 You can't spoil a newborn by holding them too much.
-Gradually giving them more space as they grow and show signs of independence.
+Gradually, this gives them more space as they grow and show signs of independence.

 How do I put my baby down after night feed?